aknackiron/testdroid-documentation/testdroid-faq/index.md

 Currently the handling of iOS dialogues is handled through used test framework.
 We have internal tools using which we are able to avoid and dismiss OS dialogues outside of test runs.

-###  How can I start an iOS Appcrawler run using Testdroid RiC?
+###  How can I start an iOS Appcrawler run using Bitbar Testing RiC?

 iOS Appcrawler isn't available at the moment in Run in Cloud -plugin